The Supreme Court’s Current Crisis Recalls the Scandal That Engulfed Gorsuch’s Own Mother

 The United States Code requires a federal judge, including a Supreme Court justice, to “disqualify himself in any proceeding in which his impartiality might reasonably be questioned.”
 Under the Ethics in Government Act, there is a civil penalty of $71,316 for willful violations of financial disclosure requirements and the potential of being referred to the Justice Department “under criminal statutes for supplying false information on any financial disclosure report.”

-Indeed, in Federalist 51, James Madison, describing the need for constraints on each branch by the other, James Madison expressly recognized the special dangers “in the judicial department” because of “the permanent tenure” – the lifetime appointments – of its members.
-“If men were angels,” Madison wrote, “… neither external nor internal controls on government would be necessary.”
+Indeed, in Federalist 51, James Madison, describing the need for constraints on each branch by the other, expressly recognized the special dangers “in the judicial department” because of “the permanent tenure”—the lifetime appointments—of its members.
+“If men were angels,” Madison wrote, “neither external nor internal controls on government would be necessary.”
 But Gorsuch, Thomas, and Chief Justice John Roberts have acted as if the need for checks and balances only applies to the other branches and to judges other than the justices of the high court.

 There’s a remarkable historical irony here.
-In March 1983, Gorsuch’s mother, Anne Gorsuch Buford, was President Ronald Reagan’s administrator of the Environmental Protection Agency.
-Congress issued her a subpoena for documents as it investigated allegations that she had withheld funds from a superfund clean-up site in California—an action she allegedly took to damage the reelection prospects of Democratic California Gov. Jerry Brown.
+In March 1983, Gorsuch’s mother, Anne Gorsuch Burford, was President Ronald Reagan’s administrator of the Environmental Protection Agency.
+Congress issued her a subpoena for documents as it investigated allegations that she had withheld funds from a Superfund cleanup site in California—an action she allegedly took to damage the reelection prospects of Democratic California Gov. Jerry Brown.

 Notably, he failed to mention either that simultaneous ethical breaches by two justices are unprecedented or the 92 times—according to Durbin—that sitting Supreme Court justices have appeared.
 The obvious next step is to invite other justices to testify, as well as Harlan Crow and Brian Duffy, and to raise the ante if they decline.